 - a.
-The beneficiary has achieved initial service plan goals and additional goals are indicated. - b.
+Beneficiary has achieved initial service plan goals and additional goals are indicated. - b.
 Beneficiary is making satisfactory progress toward meeting goals. - c.
-A beneficiary is making some progress, but the service plan (specific interventions) needs to be modified so that greater gains, which are consistent with the beneficiary's pre-morbid level of functioning, are possible or can be achieved. - d.
-The beneficiary is not making progress; the service plan must be modified to identify more effective interventions.
+Beneficiary is making some progress, but the service plan (specific interventions) needs to be modified so that greater gains, which are consistent with the beneficiary's pre-morbid level of functioning, are possible or can be achieved. - d.
+Beneficiary is not making progress; the service plan must be modified to identify more effective interventions.